Annelid: Interaction with humans

 Earthworms make a significant contribution to soil fertility.
 The rear end of the Palolo worm, a marine polychaete that tunnels through coral, detaches in order to spawn at the surface, and the people of Samoa regard these spawning modules as a delicacy.
 Anglers sometimes find that worms are more effective bait than artificial flies, and worms can be kept for several days in a tin lined with damp moss.
 Ragworms are commercially important as bait and as food sources for aquaculture, and there have been proposals to farm them in order to reduce over-fishing of their natural populations.
 Some marine polychaetes' predation on molluscs causes serious losses to fishery and aquaculture operations.

 Scientists study aquatic annelids to monitor the oxygen content, salinity and pollution levels in fresh and marine water.

 Accounts of the use of leeches for the medically dubious practice of blood-letting have come from China around 30 AD, India around 200 AD, ancient Rome around 50 AD and later throughout Europe.
 In the 19th century medical demand for leeches was so high that some areas' stocks were exhausted and other regions imposed restrictions or bans on exports, and Hirudo medicinalis is treated as an endangered species by both IUCN and CITES.
-More recently leeches have been used to assist in microsurgery, and their saliva has provided anti-inflammatory compounds and several important anticoagulants, one of which also prevents tumors from spreading.
+More recently leeches have been used to assist in microsurgery, and their saliva has provided anti-inflammatory compounds and several important anticoagulants, one of which also prevents tumors from spreading..
+One particularly important microsurgical application is when fingers, toes, or ears are cut off, in which arteries can easily be mended but not veins; the leeches can help control this congestion until the veins can grow back into the appendage to be healed.

 Ragworms' jaws are strong but much lighter than the hard parts of many other organisms, which are biomineralized with calcium salts.
 These advantages have attracted the attention of engineers.
 Investigations showed that ragworm jaws are made of unusual proteins that bind strongly to zinc.